|

 flak towers in the Augarten.
 The hole

-seen near the top in the center photo appears to have been from large caliber
+seen near the top in the center photo was a result of Soviet large-caliber

 Recent investigations inside the larger gun tower show that the interior is in a very damaged